divijghose/firedrake/Firedrake-meeting-2022-03-17.md

 Apologies:

-# Mixed fn space derivative bug
+# DRS: Mixed fn space derivative bug

 Can anyone confirm if the problem [here](https://github.com/firedrakeproject/firedrake/issues/2373) is user error or a genuine bug?